Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array

 \subsection{Strong dispersive regime}

-A spin-1 one-dimensional chain can be realized experimentally by identifying each spin-1 with the lowest energy levels of a superconducting transmon circuit \cite{Bianchetti2010,Koch2007,Goss2022,Blok2021}.
-As is shown in Fig.~\ref{fig1}(b), each two adjacent transmons aligned in a 1D array are coupled to a common microwave resonator, \kz{which is coupled quasi-locally to a dissipative environment.} A transmon qutrit coupled with a linear cavity can be described by the generalized Jaynes-Cummings Hamiltonian,
+A spin-1 one-dimensional chain can be realized experimentally by identifying each spin-1 with the lowest energy levels of a superconducting transmon circuit \cite{Bianchetti2010,Koch2007,Goss2022,Blok2021}. \refeo{Such encoding between the spin-1 states and the native transmon states can be achieved in a simple and direct way.
+The eigenstates for the $z$ component of the spin can be written as $|S=1,S_z=\pm 1,0\rangle$, and the energy levels of the superconducting transmon qutrit can be written as $|g\rangle$, $|e\rangle$ and $|f\rangle$.
+Here we encode $|S=1,S_z=-1\rangle$ to $|g\rangle$, $|S=1,S_z=0\rangle$ to $|e\rangle$ and $|S=1,S_z=1\rangle$ to $|f\rangle$.} As is shown in Fig.~\ref{fig1}(b), each two adjacent transmons aligned in a 1D array are coupled to a common microwave resonator, \kz{which is coupled quasi-locally to a dissipative environment.} A transmon qutrit coupled with a linear cavity can be described by the generalized Jaynes-Cummings Hamiltonian,

 with rotating wave approximation applied and qutrit parameters approaching the transmon limit \cite{Koch2007}.
 Here \rs{$\hat{a}^\dagger ( \hat{a}$)} is the cavity photon creation (annihilation) operator, $\ket{j} (\hbar \omega_j^0)$ are the energy eigenstates (eigenenergies) of the transmon, $\omega_\mathrm{r} ^0 /2\pi$ is the cavity resonance frequency and $g_{j,j+1}$ are the cavity-transmon couplings.
 In the dispersive limit \cite{Blais2004,Wallraff2004,Blais2020}, the detunings between the cavity frequency and the qutrit transition frequencies are large compared to the coupling strength such that $|\omega_j-\omega_\mathrm{r}|/g_{j,j+1} \gg 1$.
 In this case, the system Hamiltonian can be approximated by